rodrigosoares67/rodrigosoares67/README.md

 - 👋 Hi, I’m @rodrigosoares67 (Rodrigo de Oliveira Carvalho Soares)
 - 👀 I’m interested in Web/Mobile Development using different technologies
-- 🌱 I’m currently learning React, React Native, Flutter, Laravel, NodeJS, AdonisJS and others.
+- 🌱 I’m currently learning React, NextJs, React Native, NestJS, AdonisJS, Docker and others.
 - 💞️ I’m looking to collaborate with the creation of open source projects and present my porfolio.
 - 📫 How to reach me: send a message to my email or my social networks below.
   Email: rodrigocarvalhosoares@gmail.com